codeandcraftinc/piggyback.js/README.md

 You need to make a call.
 A call to an API somewhere.
 So you make a function, `myRequest`, to handle that API call.
-Let's say you've even added a caching mechanism since that call may take _seconds_ to complete so the next time you make the same call it'll finish a lot faster.
-Pseudo-code below, hopefully it's clear enough...
+Let's say you've even added a caching mechanism since that call may take _seconds_ to complete, the next time you make the same call it'll utilize the cache and finish a lot faster.

 ```js
 function myRequest(params) {